Chicken Fried Ribs with Whiskey Glaze are insanely delicious! Deep fried ribs coated with my famous whiskey glaze make an over the top rib recipe!

 - Serve with additional sauce on the side.

-Keywords: fried ribs, chicken fried, chicken fried ribs, rib recipes, how to cook ribs, appetizers, fried food, whiskey glaze, party food
+Keywords: fried ribs, chicken fried, rib recipes, appetizers, fried food, whiskey glaze, party food, game day food